-António Félix da Costa is a Portuguese racing driver who currently competes in the Deutsche Tourenwagen Masters for BMW and in the Formula E Championship for Andretti Autosport.
-Prior to that, Antonio raced in different single-seater series, finishing third in the GP3 Series and Formula Renault 3.5 Series.
+António Félix da Costa is a Portuguese racing driver who currently competes in the Formula E Championship for Andretti Autosport.
+Prior to that, Antonio raced three season in the DTM and also in different single-seater series, finishing third in the GP3 Series and Formula Renault 3.5 Series.

-Antonio's full name is Antonio Maria de Mello Breyner Felix da Costa, he was born on August 31st, 1991, in Lisbon, Portugal.
+Antonio's full name is Antonio Maria de Mello Breyner Felix da Costa, he was born in Lisbon, Portugal.
 As a teenager, he participated in the various karting competitions in his home country and across the Europe.